 See who can make the best Easter bouquet using the most classic Easter flowers: daffodils.
 Make sure you use as sparingly as possible so there are some left for the bees.

 Find as many sweet treats as you can and nominate one person to be the treasure layer, who plants the treats at secret points throughout the garden.
 What about a treasure map too?
 Make it really fun and include some clues.

 Pizza in the oven

 While evenings aren't yet balmy, it's still nice enough weather to get outside.
 So why not start eating outside?
 The garden can be the perfect place for a change of scene.
 Here's a few suggestions of what you can eat in the garden and recipes for cooking on your allotments.

 Make Easter decorations from plants in the garden

-Wreaths don’t have to be just for Christmas!
+Wreaths don't have to be just for Christmas!
 Why not decorate the house with all the greens and yellows of spring.
-Make a lovely floral-inspired Easter bonnet or a hanging display from whatever you can find in the hedgerows and borders.
+Make a lovely floral-inspired Easter bonnet or a spring wreath from whatever you can find in the hedgerows and borders.

 Not only is building an insect hotel a fun activity to do with the kids, it also boosts the biodiversity of your garden, providing shelter for beetles, ladybirds, bees, spiders and other insects.
 Read our guide to how to make a bug hotel.

 Try 3 issues of Gardens Illustrated today for just £5.
 Subscribe today and enjoy beautiful places, top planting ideas and expert advice for your garden.